Stefan de Vrij: Feyenoord

 On 17 July 2009, De Vrij signed his first professional contract with Feyenoord until summer 2012.
 De Vrij made his official debut for Feyenoord's first team on 24 September 2009, when he replaced Kelvin Leerdam in the 58th minute in the KNVB Cup away match against Harkemase Boys (0–5).
-On 6 December 2009, De Vrij made his Eredivisie debut in the home match against FC Groningen (3–1), when he replaced Denny Landzaat in the 89th minute.
+On 6 December 2009, De Vrij made his Eredivisie debut in the home match against Groningen (3–1), when he replaced Denny Landzaat in the 89th minute.
 Aged 18 by its end, his first professional season saw him make 21 appearances, 17 of which were in the league.

 During the 2012–13 season, De Vrij replaced Ron Vlaar as team captain.
 However, after a poor run of form in the following campaign, De Vrij was stripped of his armband as it was given first to star striker Graziano Pellè and then to vice-captain Jordy Clasie after the former struggled with disciplinary issues.

 Lazio

 On 30 July 2014, De Vrij joined Serie A club Lazio for an undisclosed fee.
-He said "Lazio really proved that they wanted me and I am very happy I have made this move.
+He said: "Lazio really proved that they wanted me and I am very happy I have made this move.
 I hope to become a more complete defender in Italy."
 De Vrij had been widely expected to follow his international manager Louis van Gaal to Manchester United.

 He made his debut on 24 August in the third round of the Coppa Italia, and scored the third goal of a 7–0 home win over third-tier Bassano Virtus.
-A week later, he played his first Serie A match as Lazio began the season with a 3–1 defeat at A.C.
-Milan.
+A week later, he played his first Serie A match as Lazio began the season with a 3–1 defeat to Milan.
 On 21 September, he was sent off in the 85th minute of a game away to Genoa which Lazio had been dominating, and two minutes later Mauricio Pinilla scored the only goal to give Genoa victory.
 De Vrij featured in the 2015 Coppa Italia Final on 20 May against Juventus, being substituted for Keita at half time in extra time in an eventual 2–1 defeat.

 His second season began with the 2015 Supercoppa Italiana, playing the full 90 minutes of a 2–0 loss to Juventus in Shanghai.
 In September, he picked up a knee injury on international duty but was passed fit to play a further match for the Netherlands, infuriating Lazio's medical staff.
 He did not make a sufficient recovery, and was subjected to an operation the following month.
 In November, it was confirmed that he would miss the next six months due to the injury.

 He scored his first goal for the club in Serie A on 11 September 2016 in a 1–1 away draw to Chievo.

 In March 2018, Lazio's sporting director Igli Tare announced that De Vrij would be leaving the club on a free transfer in the summer.